 To handle employee absenteeism successfully, companies must consistently implement the attendance policy.
-But this does not mean that it shows a lack of empathy towards genuine employee concerns.
+But this does not mean it shows a lack of empathy toward genuine employee concerns.

-And remember, showing up late or giving a valid reason for taking time off is different from not showing up at all.
+And remember, showing up late or giving a valid reason for taking time off differs from not showing up at all.

 As an employee, you must always take cognizance of the fact that all your actions are tracked.
-So, the first thing you must do when you take time off is informing your manager.
-Also, you must make sure that your time off does not exceed the total allotted number of leaves.
+So, the first thing you must do when taking time off is informing your manager.
+Also, you must ensure that your time off does not exceed the allotted number of leaves.